csarron/csarron.github.io/index.md

 news-name: Updates
 news:
   - date: 2020-04
-    info: One paper accepted to ACL 2020
+    info: One long paper accepted to ACL 2020
   - date: 2020-02
     info: Invited to serve on the PC for ACL 2020 (demo track)
   - date: 2019-06